-My research focus in graduate school has been in modeling the biophysics of protein signalling and conformational change.
-I've been particularly interested in approaching basic questions of protein biophysics with methods developed in the statistics and machine learning communities.
+My research focus in graduate school was in modeling the biophysics of protein signalling and conformational change.
+I've been particularly interested in approaching basic questions of protein biophysics with methods developed in the statistics and machine learning communities, especially nonparametric Bayesian methods.

 Analyzing Single-Molecule Time Series via Nonparameteric Bayesian Inference